cbmr-data/cbmr-data.github.io/esrum/_sources/services/jupyter_troubleshooting.rst.txt

 -  "Localhost refused to connect" or "Unable to connect"

    This typically indicates that port forwarding isn't active, or that you have entered the wrong port number in your browser.
-Verify that port forwarding is active from your computer and you didn't accidentally ssh from esrumhead to esrumhead.
-Double check also that you are consistently using the correct port numbers.
+Therefore,

+   -  Verify that port forwarding is active: On OSX/Linux that means verifying that an ``ssh`` command is running as described in the :ref:`s_ports_osx_linux` section, and on Windows that means activating port forwarding in MobaXterm as described in the :ref:`s_ports_windows` section.

+   -  If using the instructions for Linux/OSX, verify that you ran the ``ssh`` command on your laptop or desktop, and *not* on the Esrum head node.

+   -  Verify that either of these are using the same port number as in the ``jupyter`` command you ran or as in the ``http://127.0.0.1`` URL printed by Jupyter.

 -  "Check if there is a typo in esrumweb01fl" or "We're having trouble finding that site"